alifthi/SpeakerRecognition/README.md

 # CreatModel module

-this module will creat the model and train the model
+this module contain a class that

 # Requirements